 The parental birds in this cross come into potential breeding contact in both North America and Europe.
-Such hybrids have been only very rarely reported.
-Indeed, till now, this cross seems to have been reported just once, by ornithologist C. L. Sibley (1938), who does list it.
-Usually reports of hybrids that have not been corroborated by independent authorities are rather unreliable, but Sibley says (p.
+Hybrids of this type were previously reported by ornithologist C. L. Sibley (1938), who says (p.
 329) that he confines himself to records of hybrids “about whose authenticity there can be no doubt.”

 This is an intersubfamilial cross (Anatinae × Anserinae).

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).

 Work cited: Sibley, C. L. 1938.
 Hybrids of and with North American Anatidae.
 IXe Congrès Ornithologique international (Rouen), pp. 327-335.

 On the Origins of New Forms of Life